TheMathGeek314/YetAnotherRandoConnection/ReadMe.md

 	- Every orb from a whispering root is now its own check
 	- This adds 482 new locations and 1-essence items
 	- Whispering Root locations still grant 1 item on completion, but root essence items are removed when orbs are enabled
+	- If *FStats* is installed, the number of orbs obtained will be counted and displayed
 - **Vines**
 	- Cutting vines will now grant a check instead of dropping the platform
 	- Obtaining a vine item will activate the platform instead